Philanatidae/jcanvas-floodfill/README.md

-jCanvas FloodFill
+jcanvas-floodfill
 =================

-jCanvas FloodFill is a jCanvas plugin that allows for a flood fill on a canvas.
+jcanvas-floodfill is a jCanvas plugin that allows for a flood fill on a canvas.
 (jCanvas)[http://projects.calebevans.me/jcanvas/] is a plugin for jQuery by Caleb Evans to allow for canvas manipulation in jQuery form.
 This plugin uses a script by Markus Ritberger called Flood Fill.
 Flood fill defines a function that flood fills a canvas.
 It is licensed under the MIT Open Source license.

 Hot To Use
 ==========
-Load the floodfill.jcanvas.js script after jCanvas.
+Load the jcanvas-floodfill.js script after jCanvas.
 Use the drawFloodFill function to flood fill:

 ```javascript
 $("#canvas").drawFloodFill({